mbrugman67/BusPirate-docs-hugo/content/docs/devices/uart-glitch-command.md

 * until it is found.
 *
 * This method may seem strange, and even
-* a bit contrived, but it is somethine that
+* a bit contrived, but it is something that
 * I pulled almost exactly from a consumer
 * IoT device.
 *